Jesse Jackson: 1988 presidential campaign

-In 1988 Jackson again sought the Democratic presidential nomination.
-According to a November 1987 New York Times article, "Most political analysts give him little chance of being nominated – partly because he is black, partly because of his unretrenched liberalism."
+According to a November 1987 New York Times article, "Most political analysts give him little chance of being nominated—partly because he is black, partly because of his unretrenched liberalism."
+Jackson's campaign was also interrupted by allegations about his half-brother Noah Robinson Jr.'s criminal activity.
+Jackson was often asked about Robinson, who was often called "the Billy Carter of the Jackson campaign".
 But his past successes made him a more credible candidate, and he was both better financed and better organized than in 1984.
-Jackson once again exceeded expectations as he more than doubled his previous results, prompting R.W.
-Apple of The New York Times to call 1988 "the Year of Jackson".
+The Washington Post wrote that while Jackson's support "continued to flow predominantly from black districts", his support among white voters allowed him to "claim that he is more than a one-race candidate.
+Perhaps more to the point, no other candidate was able to generate anything like the total support that Mr. Jackson did."
+Jackson once again exceeded expectations as he more than doubled his previous results, prompting R. W. Apple of The New York Times to call 1988 "the Year of Jackson".